nabeelaccount/simple-argocd-2/README.md

 # Simple demontration on the use of ArgoCD

-This is the application repository where we emulate the typical Developer experience of creating an application and deploying it to an container image repository.
+This is GitOps repository where we emulate the typical Developer experience of creating an application and deploying it to an container image repository and then creating K8s manifest.
 The example we will use here is Docker Hub, however, the same can be achieved on any Image repository like Amazon's ECR.

 ## Getting started